br1pa/br1pa.github.io/index.md

 ## About me

 I am a Technical Specialist Data Scientist at the Financial Conduct Authority in London and a PhD student in Computer Science at Queen Mary University of London.
-My work sits at the intersection of Bayesian AI, causal inference, Econometrics and decision-support systems.
+My work sits at the intersection of Bayesian AI, causal inference, econometrics, and decision-support systems.

 I have led and delivered data science projects across finance and healthcare, including simulation models of the UK gilt market, Bayesian decision-support tools for prudential supervision, causal machine learning studies of financial vulnerability, and predictive-risk models in the NHS.